 - Ken Clark, University of Manchester, CoDE (Chair)

 Day 4: Culture and Cultural Activism

 Friday 12th March, 5 – 6.30pm

-This panel will explore the nature of racial inequalities and the politics of ‘race’ in the cultural industries.
-It will explore the impact of barriers and obstacles (and at times ‘opportunities’) facing racialised peoples in the creative sector, and how movements around access and representation fare in a time of crisis.
+This panel explored the nature of racial inequalities and the politics of ‘race’ in the cultural industries.
+It explored the impact of barriers and obstacles (and at times ‘opportunities’) facing racialised peoples in the creative sector, and how movements around access and representation fare in a time of crisis.

 - Nike Jonah, Creative Producer, Counterpoint Arts

 - K Biswas, Writer and Director of Resonance FM and Racebeat (Chair)

 All recordings of the conference events are available to view on the Explore section of the website.
 Click here to view.